keikhcheung/keikhcheung.github.io/_posts/blog/2020-05-23-On-Digital-Reference-Keeping.md

 Problems, however, slowly unveil themselves over time.

-As the volume of references grows, so as their types and sources, I often find myself in the situation where *I am not 100% sure where I should store them.*
+As the volume of references grows, so as their types and sources, I often find myself in the situation where <mark>I am not 100% sure where I should store them.</mark>

 I could discover a blog post about some latest UX theories while I conduct research for a project.
 Shall I keep it with my existing notes (in Typora/nvALT), or in the collection folder in the browser extension Raindrop with topical tags?
 I might even write about the discovery afterwards and would like to properly cite it.
 Shall I register it in my Zotero library instead?
-If I save it in my project notes now, *would I remember where to dig it out later*——say——when I start writing my blog post sharing?
+If I save it in my project notes now, <mark>would I remember where to dig it out later</mark>——say——when I start writing my blog post sharing?

 Thinking up to this point, I can already picture myself madly rifling here and there to try to call the source reference out.